Wondering whether Magic Kingdom or Animal Kingdom is the right park for your crew? We’ve got you covered!

 COUNTRY BEAR JAMBOREE (9/10)

-Country Bear Jamboree is one of the most entertaining, kitschy and most beloved attractions at Disney.
+Country Bear Jamboree is one of the most entertaining, kitschy and beloved attractions at Disney.
 It’s an audio-animatronic show that features a band of musical bears performing a live concert of country music with silly humor.
 What more could you ask for?
 This is one of those attractions that you’ve got to do at least once when you go to Disney World, no exceptions.

 MICKEY’S PHILHARMAGIC (9/10)